jules2689/trudeau/docs/2020-04-17/pre_news.md

 It would do a couple of things all at once, that's for sure.
 Thank you for that.
 You'll stand by in case we need to get back to you.
-Carolyn Dunn in Calgary As we wait for the Prime Minister, expected in about seven minutes, let me go to Kathy duke.
+Carolyn Dunn in Calgary.
+As we wait for the Prime Minister, expected in about seven minutes, let me go to Kathy duke.
 She is c.
 E.o.
 Of destination st. John's, the agency that works hard to bring in visitors to the province of Newfoundland and Labrador and like all places across this country, it is a tough challenge in these difficult times because tourism and visiting places isn't really something that is happening.
 Kathy, good to see you.